Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 The Analytics extension receives this event with the following keys, and the extension processes the keys accordingly:

-* `action`/`state` - gets the analytics request data and processes the hit.
+* `action`/`state` - gets the Analytics request data and processes the hit.
-* `clearhitsqueue` - clears the analytics hit database.
+* `clearhitsqueue` - clears the Analytics hit database.
 * `forcekick` - sends all the hits in database.
-* `getqueuesize` - retrieves current number of queued hits in database; this is a paired event associated with a response callback.
+* `getqueuesize` - retrieves the current number of queued hits in the database; this is a paired event associated with a response callback.

 **Tip**: The keys are optional, but there should be at least one key specified at a time \(action/state/contextdata\) for the hit to be processed.